sachinbasyal/Coffee-Shop-Data-Analytics/README.md

 - Implement tooltips to display detailed metrics (Sales, Order, Quantity) when hovering over a specific day-hour

 ## Data Source
-- Coffee Shop -Sales Data: The primary dataset used for this analysis is the [Coffee Shop -Sales_Data](https://github.com/sachinbasyal/Coffee-Shop-Data-Analytics/blob/main/Dataset/Coffee%20Shop%20Sales.xlsx), containing detail information about sales transactions.
+- [Coffee Shop -Sales Data](https://github.com/sachinbasyal/Coffee-Shop-Data-Analytics/blob/main/Dataset/Coffee%20Shop%20Sales.xlsx): The primary dataset utilized for this analysis, which primarily comprises detailed information on sales transactions.

+## Tools used:
+- Microsoft Excel: Used for comprehensive data cleaning and preprocessing to ensure data accuracy and consistency.
+- MySQL: Used for in-depth data analysis, including querying and managing the dataset to derive actionable insights.
+- Power BI: Leveraged for creating dynamic visualizations, interactive dashboards, and detailed reports to effectively communicate findings.

 ## Steps Followed
 - Requirement Gathering